jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 }
 ```

-## Side note on Debugging
+## Side note on debugging

 You can't use things like `console.log` within Apps Scripts as the code isn't executed in the browser.
 You can however, use the [Logger](https://developers.google.com/apps-script/class_logger) class and then view the results in the IDE under View > Logs.
 A more direct approach is to use the [`Browser.msgBox()`](https://developers.google.com/apps-script/reference/base/browser#msgBox(String,ButtonSet)) to show a Google native message box within your application usage context.

-## Parsing values & Using an external API
+## Parsing values & using an external API

 For the sake of reducing complexity of this example.
 I'm going to brush over how the REST endpoint logic works in detail but, in summary, it ingests an array of strings and returns an array of found results (a pair of start and end offsets of the string).
 We will use these start/end pairs as indexes to apply our custom formatting in a moment.
 The following is a reference of how to make a REST call inside Google App Scripts: